maubanel/GMS2-Action-Adventure-Game/refactor-player/README.md

 ##### `Step 13.`\|`TDAAG`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Repeat this for teleport send and arrive, by moving the scripts to functions.
+Repeat this for teleport arrive, by moving the script to a newfunction.
 Now test the teleporting to make sure it is the same.

 ![refactor teleport send and arrive](images/teleportSendArrive.png)